FIVE BEST PLACES TO EAT NEAR THE CACTUS GARDEN IN GUATIZA

 There’s an excellent selection of places to eat near the Cactus Garden in Guatiza, with restaurants offering everything from Italian through to Colombian cuisine and everything in between.

 Our recommendations are all located within a convenient five-minute drive of Lanzarote’s Cactus Garden, which is the leading botanical attraction on the island (you can read more about other green spaces and gardens in Lanzarote here).
+It's also just a short stroll away from the mature tropical gardens at Finca Botanico - one of the most popular rural holiday rentals in Lanzarote.

 And there’s also a decent café-bar located within the Cactus Garden itself where visitors can enjoy a meal.
 More adventurous diners can even sample the delights of the world’s first ever Cactus Burger.
 Along with a more conventional range of sandwiches, salads and tapas dishes.
+And now it's also possible to book brunch at the Cactus Garden.

 Places To Eat In Guatiza